MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/set-up-gateway.md

 ### Turn off random load balancing

-As an admin, ensure that random load balancing is _off_ for an on-premises data gateway cluster set up with the SAP NCo 3.1 connector.
+As an admin, ensure that an on-premises data gateway cluster set up with the SAP NCo 3.1 connector has random load balancing set to _off_.

 :::image type="content" source="media/set-up-gateway/gateway-clusters.png" alt-text="Select a gateway and access the Settings panel to ensure random load balancing is turned off.":::